tabreturn/tabreturn.github.io/_posts/2020-06-06-blender_creative_coding--1.1-_getting_started.md

 **What You Should Know Already**

 If you have no programming experience, it's best to learn some Python first (using [Processing Python mode]({{ site.baseurl }}/#processing-reverse) or some other Python environment).
-I won't go into much depth about Python, but I'll provide a brief overview of the language in lesson 2.
 If you're familiar with some other programming language, you should cope fine.
+Eric Matthes has created a [useful collection of Python cheat sheets](https://ehmatthes.github.io/pcc/cheatsheets/README.html) you might find handy.

 Some Blender knowledge is useful but not essential.